tcopeland/ruby-doom/README.md

 and it'll produce a list of the lumps (things, vertexes, sectors, etc) contained within the file.

-Please see http://ruby-doom.rubyforge.org/ for more detailed information, and the file "examples.rb" for more examples.
+Please see the www/ directory for more detailed information, and the file "examples.rb" for more examples.